 Although his vision is not clearly revealed, Chase Young from Xiaolin Showdown fits this trope.

 Nerissa in the animated series and comic W.I.T.C.H., who betrayed her teammates and later attempted to conquer the universe, claiming to seek an end to all war and conflict.

 Fire Lord Sozin wanted to "share the Fire Nation's prosperity with the rest of the world."
 This ended up involving the betrayal of his best friend, the invasion and colonization of the Earth Kingdom, the (near-)complete genocide of the Air Nomads, and raids against the Water Tribes.
+(In his deathbed, Sozin regret what he's done.)
 This "Great March of Civilization" remains the Fire Nation's propaganda, but Sozin's grandson Ozai just wants to rule the world even if it's nothing but ashes.

 In contrast to the rest of the Light, Klarion is in it For the Evulz.